Southport and Formby District General Hospital

 Southport and Formby District General Hospital is an acute hospital at Kew in Southport, Merseyside.
-It is managed by the Southport and Ormskirk Hospital NHS Trust.
+It is managed by the Mersey and West Lancashire Teaching Hospitals NHS Trust.

 History

 The hospital, which replaced the Southport General Infirmary and the Southport Promenade Hospital, opened in September 1988.
 A major expansion of the accident and emergency department was commissioned in February 2018.